 It seems like burgers are in vogue.
 Teheheheh.
 Summer BBQ and usually there are a few burgers on the grill.
-Beef, turkey, bison, lamb, crab, salmon, portobellos, even meatloaf mix.
+Beef, turkey, bison, lamb, salad, crab, salmon, portobellos, even meatloaf mix.
 There are even an astounding library of cookbooks just on burgers now.
 A burger for every day of the year.

 There was this recipe on the internet for burgers made in the slow cooker while I was writing Family Favorites.
 I had never seen anything like it before, anywhere; nor since for that matter.
 The burgers are shaped nice and thick, just right to fit your buns, and stacked in the cooker.
 Barbecue sauce is poured over and the burgers cook all afternoon.